isc-projects/kea/doc/sphinx/arm/agent.rst

 The ``trust-anchor``, ``cert-file``, ```key-file`` and ``cert-required`` parameters specify the TLS setup for HTTP i.e. HTTPS.
 If these parameters are not specified HTTP is used.
+The TLS/HTTPS support in Kea is described in :ref:`tls`.

 As mentioned in :ref:`agent-overview`, the CA can forward received commands to the Kea servers for processing.
 For example,